XPeng G3

 Originally revealed as the XPeng Beta during prototype phase in 2016, the name was changed for the limited run first batch edition to XPeng Identy X in 2017.

 After almost three years for sale, on 9 July 2021, the manufacturer introduced the updated facelift version of the model with the name of XPeng G3i.
 It features a front light bar like its counterparts P5, P7, and G9.
 First units scheduled to be delivered throughout the month of September 2021.

+In December 2023, Xpeng announced the production of G3 and G3i would cease before 2024.